- Chart

 Opportunities

-- Expansion of managed print services and subscription models.
+- Growth in managed print services and subscription models.

 Threats

-- Economic downturns impacting consumer and business spending on PCs and printers.
+- Global economic downturns impacting consumer and business spending.

 - Intensifying competition from established players and new entrants.